maikeriva/privategooglecalendars/readme.txt

 == Changelog ==

+= 20200102 =
+* Gutenberg block implemented (you can use this instead of the shortcode)

 = 20191211 =
 * Hidepassed and hidefuture accept number of days as well
 * Loading spinner active after timeout, so it's not visible immediately